 Since 1982, the College of ACES has supported the ACES Undergraduate Research Scholarship Program to provide research opportunities for qualified students who demonstrate superior academic ability and a strong interest in research related to the agricultural, consumer, and environmental sciences.

-The ACES Undergraduate Research Scholarship Program is designed to develop and foster student interest in scholarly research in a broad range of biological, physical, and social science disciplines related to solving problems in the food, agricultural, consumer, and environmental sciences.
+The ACES Undergraduate Research Scholarship Program is designed to develop and foster student interest in scholarly research in a broad range of biological, physical, and social science disciplines related to solving problems in the agricultural, consumer, and environmental sciences.
 Eligible students enrolled in the College of ACES are invited to apply for support for original research projects.
-Students conduct research projects under faculty guidance comparable to that given to graduate students.
+Students conduct research projects under faculty guidance comparable to that which is given to graduate students.
 This is an opportunity for qualified students to explore the rapidly expanding frontiers of science and technology, meet major new intellectual challenges, and contribute to scientific knowledge.

 Students are eligible for the ACES Undergraduate Research Scholarship Program if they meet the following general requirements:

 Project proposals are accepted and reviewed throughout the calendar year on a rolling basis.
 However, submitting project proposals a few months before starting the research project is strongly encouraged.
-The Faculty Research Mentor for the proposed project needs to have a current faculty appointment within the College of ACES.
+The Faculty Research Mentor for the proposed project needs to have a current faculty and/or research appointment within the College of ACES.

 Applicants are strongly urged to identify and define an appropriate research project well in advance of their application date.
 Application forms and other program information are available from the Honors Desk in the ACES Academic Programs Office.

 Project proposals should follow the format shown on the application form and are limited to two pages plus a budget sheet and a title page.
 The project budget should itemize all funds necessary to support the proposed research.
 Allowable expenses include laboratory supplies (e.g., chemicals, glassware, biological materials, etc.), other disposable supplies, and off-campus travel necessary to collect data.
-Funds will not be provided for wages or major equipment.
+Funds will not be provided for wages or major equipment purchases.
 Any budget items that are not self-explanatory should be justified in footnotes.

 A project report (2-3 pages) summarizing research findings should be submitted in writing to the Honors Dean at the conclusion of the project.
 Students are also expected to display their findings in a poster session at Explore ACES (in March), at the Undergraduate Research Symposium (in April), or at another scholastic event or professional meeting approved in advance by the Honors Dean.